fbpx

 d) Tap your professional network

-Your company’s internal human resources team is an excellent place to start looking for potential candidates.
+Your company’s internal human resources team is an excellent place to start finding recruiters for potential candidates.
 Professionals tend to be part of a network of people with similar skill sets, so you’re likely to find some good candidates through your colleagues.

 Reach out to your employees first, as they may already have someone in mind that would be perfect for the job.
 Incentivize them for suggesting qualified candidates, and offer a reward for any suggestions that you end up hiring.